stooblloob/Wasp-Reproduction/README.md

 # Wasp-Reproduction
-The data can be found in the file titled
+The data can be found in the file titled: Mealy_Data.xlsx

 ## Introduction